Visceral theories without assumptions: Introduction

 Here is an example application of the dimension theory: \begin{corollary}[{= Corollary~\ref{perfect-field-cor}}] If $(K,+,\cdot)$ is a definable field in a t-minimal theory, then $K$ is perfect. \end{corollary} Several properties are conspicuously missing from Theorem~\ref{long-theorem}, and require additional assumptions.
 First of all, dimension may behave badly in definable surjections: \begin{theorem}[{see Sections~\ref{sec:mdt} and \ref{sec:ndep}}] \phantomsection \begin{enumerate} \item Let $\Mm$ be a visceral theory with NSFF.
 If $f : X \to Y$ is definable surjection, then $\dim(X) \ge \dim(Y)$. \item For any $n$, there is a visceral theory with DFC and a definable surjection $f : X \to Y$ such that $\dim(X) = 1$ and $\dim(Y) \ge n$. \end{enumerate} \end{theorem} Second, the frontier dimension inequality may or may not hold: \begin{theorem}[{see Sections~\ref{dof}, \ref{sec:rcvf2}--\ref{sec:ndep}}] \phantomsection \begin{enumerate} \item Let $\Mm$ be a visceral theory with the exchange property.
 If $X \subseteq \Mm^n$ is definable, then $\dim(\partial X) <\dim(X)$. \item Let $\Mm$ be a visceral theory with NSFF.
 If $X \subseteq \Mm^n$ is definable, then $\dim(\partial X) \le \dim(X)$. \item There is a visceral theory with NSFF and a definable set $X$ such that $\dim(X) = \dim(\partial X) = 1$. \item For any $n$, there is a visceral theory and a definable set $X$ such that $\dim(X) = 1$ and $\dim(\partial X) \ge n$. \end{enumerate} \end{theorem} Theorem~\ref{thm-frontiers}(\ref{tf1}) generalizes \cite[Corollary~3.35]{viscerality} to the case without DFC.
 Simon and Walsberg also show that (\ref{tf1}) holds when $\Mm$ is dp-minimal \cite[Proposition~4.3]{simonWalsberg}.

 In order to state the cell decomposition and generic continuity theorems, we need some definitions from \cite{simonWalsberg}.
-Let $X, Y$ be definable sets in $\Mm$. \begin{definition}[Section 3.1 in \cite{simonWalsberg}] An \emph{$m$-correspondence} from $X$ to $Y$ is a function $f$ assigning to each element $a \in X$ a subset $f(a) \subseteq Y$ of size $m$.
+Let $X, Y$ be definable sets in $\Mm$. \begin{definition}[Section 3.1 in \cite{simonWalsberg}] Let $m$ be a positive integer.
+An \emph{$m$-correspondence} from $X$ to $Y$ is a function $f$ assigning to each element $a \in X$ a subset $f(a) \subseteq Y$ of size $m$.
+A \emph{correspondence} is an $m$-correspondence for some $m > 0$.